 Grand Pacific Hotel

 The Grand Pacific Hotel (GPH) describes the property as no less than the “Pride of Suva, symbol of Fiji and an icon of the South Pacific”.
-Sounds slightly grandiose, but the GPH has bragging rights to all the above.
+Sounds slightly grandiose, but this Suva accommodation has bragging rights to all the above.
 Constructed on two acres that had been reclaimed from Suva Harbor in 1910, the Hotel opened on 23rd May 1914.

 It’s both a link to Fiji’s colonial past (no less than QE II and her consort were guests) and, with its brilliant 21st century incarnation, a step into the future.